Henry-Research/Tartu_bus/README.md

 - Maximizing the expected number of evaders caught per inspection visit

 All analyses, figures, and ML models in this repository directly support these goals.
 However, the repository does not represent a fully optimized inspection-routing system.
 Further work is required to improve fare-evasion prediction accuracy and to develop a more robust, end-to-end route-optimization framework for inspection scheduling.
 However, given the exploratory objective provided by the Tartu city government, the analysis still represents a successful project.
+Please read the commentary found within the final header "Comments on Approach Taken – Limitations, Regrets, and Future Directions" on a more detailed discussion the limitatatoins and regrets of the approach, and a discussion of future steps.

 ## Repository structure